Queen Victoria: Marriage and public life

-Widowhood
+Widowhood and isolation

 In March 1861, Victoria's mother died, with Victoria at her side.
 Through reading her mother's papers, Victoria discovered that her mother had loved her deeply; she was heart-broken, and blamed Conroy and Lehzen for "wickedly" estranging her from her mother.
 To relieve his wife during her intense and deep grief, Albert took on most of her duties, despite being ill himself with chronic stomach trouble.
 In August, Victoria and Albert visited their son, Albert Edward, Prince of Wales, who was attending army manoeuvres near Dublin, and spent a few days holidaying in Killarney.
-In November, Albert was made aware of gossip that his son had slept with an actress in Ireland.
+In November, Albert was made aware of gossip that his son had slept with the actress Nellie Clifden in Ireland.
 Appalled, he travelled to Cambridge, where his son was studying, to confront him.

 By the beginning of December, Albert was very unwell.
 He was diagnosed with typhoid fever by William Jenner, and died on 14 December 1861.
 Victoria was devastated.
 She blamed her husband's death on worry over the Prince of Wales's philandering.
 He had been "killed by that dreadful business", she said.
 She entered a state of mourning and wore black for the remainder of her life.
 She avoided public appearances and rarely set foot in London in the following years.
 Her seclusion earned her the nickname "widow of Windsor".
 Her weight increased through comfort eating, which reinforced her aversion to public appearances.

 Victoria's self-imposed isolation from the public diminished the popularity of the monarchy, and encouraged the growth of the republican movement.
 She did undertake her official government duties, yet chose to remain secluded in her royal residences—Windsor Castle, Osborne House, and the private estate in Scotland that she and Albert had acquired in 1847, Balmoral Castle.
-In March 1864 a protester stuck a notice on the railings of Buckingham Palace that announced "these commanding premises to be let or sold in consequence of the late occupant's declining business".
+In March 1864, a protester stuck a notice on the railings of Buckingham Palace that announced "these commanding premises to be let or sold in consequence of the late occupant's declining business".
 Her uncle Leopold wrote to her advising her to appear in public.
 She agreed to visit the gardens of the Royal Horticultural Society at Kensington and take a drive through London in an open carriage.

 Through the 1860s, Victoria relied increasingly on a manservant from Scotland, John Brown.
 Rumours of a romantic connection and even a secret marriage appeared in print, and some referred to the Queen as "Mrs. Brown".
 The story of their relationship was the subject of the 1997 movie Mrs. Brown.
 A painting by Sir Edwin Henry Landseer depicting the Queen with Brown was exhibited at the Royal Academy, and Victoria published a book, Leaves from the Journal of Our Life in the Highlands, which featured Brown prominently and in which the Queen praised him highly.